 Timing and Consistency

-For contingent reinforcement to work, the reward or consequence must be applied immediately after the behavior.
-Delays can weaken the connection between the behavior and the reinforcement, making it less effective.
-Consistency is also crucial; inconsistent application can confuse individuals and reduce the reinforcement’s impact.
+For contingent reinforcement to work, the reward or consequence needs to happen immediately after the behavior.
+If there is a delay, it can weaken the connection between the behavior and the reinforcement, making it less effective.
+Consistency is also vital.
+If reinforcement is inconsistent, people are more likely to feel confused about what they have to do to earn the reward, which makes the reinforcement less effective.

 Over-Reliance on External Rewards

-There’s a risk of becoming too dependent on external rewards.
+There’s also a risk of becoming too dependent on external rewards.
 When individuals rely heavily on rewards, they might not develop intrinsic motivation.
 This can lead to a situation where behavior only occurs when a reward is expected rather than due to genuine interest or commitment.
+Researchers have also found that offering external rewards for things that people already find intrinsically motivating can impair intrinsic motivation.

-Different people respond to different types of reinforcement.
+Each person responds differently to different types of reinforcement.
 What motivates one person might not motivate another.
 Finding the right type of reinforcement for each individual can be challenging and requires ongoing adjustment.
+This can take a lot of time and resources, and may lead to mistakes that hurt the learning process.

 Potential for Manipulation

-Sometimes, individuals might try to game the system to receive the reinforcement without genuinely engaging in the desired behavior.
-For example, a student might rush through assignments just to get a reward, compromising the quality of their work.
+Sometimes, individuals might try to game the system to receive the reinforcement without actually engaging in the desired behavior.
+For example, a student might rush through assignments to get a reward.
+This can affect their learning in a negative way and impair their performance in the long-term.

 Satiation Can Lead to Diminishing Returns